Antiz96/antiz.fr/content/blog/website-workflow.md

 - The build job:

-The [build job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml#L8-L49) spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, automatically pushes the built website to the `dev` branch (and thus, add it to the current `merge request`).
-See a run of the build job [here](https://github.com/Antiz96/antiz.fr/actions/runs/5719114527/job/15496350459).
+The [build job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CD.yml) spawns an Ubuntu runner which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, automatically pushes the built website to the `dev` branch (and thus, add it to the current `merge request`).
+See a run of the build job [here](https://github.com/Antiz96/antiz.fr/actions/runs/6830207537/job/18577735916).

 - The test job:

-The [test job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml#L51-L72) spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically runs a bunch of tests/linters against the relevant files of the repository, to make sure the changes I made are correctly written/syntaxed.
-See a run of the test job [here](https://github.com/Antiz96/antiz.fr/actions/runs/5719114527/job/15496350669).
+The [test job](https://github.com/Antiz96/antiz.fr/blob/main/.github/workflows/CI.yml) spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically runs a bunch of tests/linters against the relevant files of the repository, to make sure the changes I made are correctly written/syntaxed.
+See a run of the test job [here](https://github.com/Antiz96/antiz.fr/actions/runs/6830207538/job/18577735920).

 ### CD